Faster Neural Network Training with Approximate Tensor Operations: Implementation Details

 Every two subsequent convolution layers are followed by a residual connection that adds the input to these layers to the result. the first convolution conv3 and conv4 has a stride of 2, halving the spatial dimensions.
 For additional details see \citep{zagoruyko2016wide}.

 Image preprocessing includes padding to 36x36 and random crop, horizontal flipping and per-image whitening.
-The optimizer is Momentum with momentum=0.9.
-Learning rate is 0.1 for the first 40K iterations, 0.01 until 60K, 0.001 afterwards.
-We use 0.002 L2 weight decay.
-Batch size is 128.
+The optimizer is Momentum SGD with momentum=0.9 and 5e-4 weight decay.
+Learning rate is 0.15 for the first 60 epochs, 0.03 until epoch 120, 0.006 until epoch 160 and 0.0012 afterwards.
+We use batch size of 256, cross-entropy loss and train the model for 200 epochs.

-We train the model for 75K iterations and compare the accuracy on the test set for different approximation algorithms.
+We apply sampling to the convolutional layers except the first layer due to the small number of input channels (3) and the single fully-connected layer which amounts only to 0.01\% of the total computations in WRN-28-10.
+When sampling in the backward pass, we do not reduce the batch dimension below 10 in the weight gradient computation.

+Figure~\ref{fig_sup:wrn_cifar10_forward} shows the CIFAR-10 test accuracy for different sampling algorithms and sampling ratios in the forward pass.
+We observe that top-$k$ performs the best.
+Figure~\ref{fig_sup:wrn_cifar10_backward} shows the same when approximations are applied in the backward pass only.
+In this case, Bernoulli-CRS performs the best but is still below 1\% of the baseline accuracy until 90\% sampling ratio.

+Figure~\ref{fig:wrn_cifar10_learning} shows the CIFAR-10 validation accuracy learning curves for different forward-pass top-$k$ sampling ratios, compared to the non-approximate baseline.
+We observe that higher sampling ratios lead to slower learning at the early training stages but the gap is decreasing as the training progresses.
+Figure~\ref{fig_sup:wrn_cifar10_learning_last} focuses on the last training epochs to observe the accuracies in more detail.
+We observe that 50\% sampling is slightly lower than the non-approximate baseline, while less aggressive approximations that perform 70\% or 90\% of the computations achieve identical or slightly higher validation accuracy.